Skip to main contentSkip to footer

 Career opportunities

-Qualification with the MSc in Physician Associate Studies and successful completion of the national PARA will allow alumni to work in a variety of healthcare settings across primary and secondary care.
+Qualification with the MSc in Physician Associate Studies and successful completion of the national PARA (run by the RCP) will allow alumni to work in a variety of healthcare settings across primary and secondary care.

 PAs can expect starting salaries of Agenda for Change Band 7.
 Progression thereafter will be dependent on competency, attributes and opportunities to progress to higher pay scales.

-The PA role has been identified as a key emergent profession within the NHS and as such there are an increasing number of jobs being advertised.
+The PA role has been identified as a key emergent profession within the NHS.
 These can typically be viewed on NHS jobs.

 Entry requirements

 Applicants require a 1st or upper second-class (2:1) degree in life sciences or another health-related undergraduate degree within the past five years.
+Transcripts may be requested to assess adequate life-science background for the course.
 Applicants should also have some healthcare related experience in the form of work or shadowing.

 For non-native English speaking students an IELTS score of 7.5 or above (no single element below 7.0) is required in addition to the academic requirements